9dots/9dots.io-pages-dev/Ok6mOes.md

 published: true
 type: lesson
 title: "Shark Tank: Design Process"
-blurb: "In Minecraft Day 1(http://www.9dots.io/9dots/OqtrDDl) students built shelters for survival.
-In Minecraft Day 2(http://www.9dots.io/9dots/OpIX5X6), students learned how to farm their own food.
+blurb: "In [Minecraft Day 1](http://www.9dots.io/9dots/OqtrDDl) students built shelters for survival.
+In [Minecraft Day 2](http://www.9dots.io/9dots/OpIX5X6), students learned how to farm their own food.
 Now, students will gain the skills required to build tools and various survival resources.
-A link for the crafting guide is listed below. \n\nFor more information on crafting check out this Crafting Guide(http://www.minecraft-crafting.net/)"
+A link for the crafting guide is listed below. \n\nFor more information on crafting check out this [Crafting Guide](http://www.minecraft-crafting.net/)"
 org: 9dots
 objective:
   - mine for stuff